adr1enbe4udou1n/blog/content/posts/13-build-your-own-kubernetes-cluster-part-4/index.md

 `K3s` come with a built-in `local-path` provisioner, which is the most performant `RWO` solution by directly using local NVMe SSD.
 But it's not resilient neither scalable.
 I think it's a good solution for what you consider at no critical data.

 A dedicated NFS server is a good `RWX` solution, by using [this provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner).
 It allows scalability and resiliency with [GlusterFS](https://www.gluster.org/).
-But it stays a single point of failure in case of network problems, and give of course low IOPs.
+But it stays a single point of failure in case of network problems, and give of course low IOPS.
 It's also a separate server to maintain.

 For Hetzner, the easiest `RWO` solution is to use the [official CSI](https://github.com/hetznercloud/csi-driver) for automatic block volumes mounting.
 It's far more performant than NFS (but still less than local SSD), but there is no resiliency neither scalability.
 It's really easy to go with and very resource efficient for the cluster, note that multiple pods can [reference same volume](https://github.com/hetznercloud/csi-driver/issues/146) which allow reusability without wasting 10 GB each time.